thzandvl/microhack-sap-data/PowerBiVisualisation.md

 * CustomerGroup1 pays within 70 days +/- 10 days
 * CustomerGroup2 pays within 30days +/- 5 days
 * Other customergroups pay after 10 days

+This should correspond to the outcome of ML Model